 “There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have changed.” – Nelson Mandela

-I discovered this quote in seventh grade while reading The Sisterhood of the Traveling Pants (slightly embarrassing, I know).
-I hadn’t thought about it in years—not until this past weekend.
-I was back in my hometown for the first time since this cold Midwest winter finally subsided and gave way to spring.
+I read this quote in seventh grade while reading The Sisterhood of the Traveling Pants (slightly embarrassing, I know).
+I hadn’t thought about it in years until I was back in my hometown for the first time since this cold Midwest winter finally subsided and gave way to spring.
 Sitting on my porch with the familiar smells of backyard barbeques and the sounds of neighbors’ laughter brought the saying to the front of my mind.
 I realized how much I changed in the past year.
 I thought back to my porch last summer—when I had just graduated college—and it felt like a lifetime ago.
 So much was different.
 I was different.

 Some change is inevitable.